– Mt. Meeker – 13,911′

 I soon found the trail leading to Storm Pass, with the only real negative being just how large Estes Cone appeared to be from there.
 7,300(ish) feet down, 700 to go.
 Time to put on the big boy pants.

-The trail up to Estes Cone was, quite frankly, hilarious.
+The trail up to Estes Cone was, quite frankly, ridiculous.
 I had read that the trail started good, then quickly deteriorated, disappearing altogether near the top.
 Well, I am here to tell you that that has changed.
 I have no idea when it happened, but at some point very recently someone did some massive work on this trail.
 There is now an excellent path all the way to the summit.

 Whatever the reason for them being there, I could not help but laugh at how excessive it all was.
 So much for leave no trace….

-Anyways, the good path certainly made the final uphill push much more enjoyable.
+Anyway, the good path certainly made the final uphill push much more enjoyable.
 After 25 minutes or so, I stood atop the seventh, and final, summit on the day.
 Estes Cone barely pokes out above the trees, offering the perfect spot to lounge and look back at the day’s efforts.

 Nearly there now.
 I was able to slow jog from Storm Pass back to the parking lot.
 It probably was not any faster than walking, but after being off-trail all day, it felt amazing to just be able to move on something relatively smooth.